 For those who do have a plan in place, now is the best time to do a “mid-term check” of how you are doing with your goals for this year in personal finance.

 Do you have goals that you can look at for the 1/2 of the year?
-Some goals really are only measurable at the end of the year, but you can still try to see what progress you have made on these full year goals and get an indication about whether you are going to succeed or fail in the goal.
+Some goals really are only measurable at the end of the year, but you can still try to see what progress you have made on these full-year goals and get an indication of whether you are going to succeed or fail in the goal.
 If you feel it’s premature to judge your goal (or goals) that is fine, but you will eventually have to get out some kind of measurement to figure out whether you have hit your goal or not.

 It’s important in your plan to have goals that are measurable in some fashion or another, if not, how can you tell whether you have succeeded or not?
 Simply saying, “I want to be more sound financially” may sound like a good goal, but how do you measure that?
-“I want to lower my Credit Card debt by $2000”, is a much more tangible and rock hard goal to either hit or miss.
+“I want to lower my Credit Card debt by $2000”, is a much more tangible and rock-hard goal to either hit or miss.